How to move a foreign business to Dubai? 2026 Guide

 • Every business operating in the UAE must have a business/trade license depending on its activity.

-UAE visa options for business relocation to Dubai
+Which are UAE visa options for business relocation to Dubai?

 The United Arab Emirates requires a residency visa for foreign entrepreneurs moving to Dubai for business relocation purposes.
 Subsequently, companies are responsible for organizing and paying for visa of the international staff to Dubai.
 The standard work visa lasts two years and requires sponsorship from the organization.